METS-Programme/ugandaemr-usermanual/upgrading.md

 ## Upgrading UgandaEMR
 ### Upgrading from OpenMRS 1.6.x,1.9.x
-The upgrade from 1.6.3 to 1.11.6 involves running two steps:
+The upgrade from 1.6.x,1.9.x to 1.11.6 involves running two steps:
 1. Creating a backup file of the existing 1.6.3 installation
-2. Migrating the 1.6.3 database backup file
+2. Migrating the 1.6.x,1.9.x database backup file

 All these steps are run from the upgrade folder which can be found at C:\Application Data\OpenMRS\upgrade like in the image below

 Due to the security restrictions, the files shall need to be run as administrator
 #### 1.6.x,1.9.x installed on same machine as 1.11.6
-In this scenario the 1.6.3 database is running on the same computer as the new 1.11.6 database
+In this scenario the 1.6.x database is running on the same computer as the new 1.11.6 database.
+NB for 1.9.x first run the backup script before installing UgandaEMR.

 1. Double click the backupdatabase file, and the window below will appear.
 ![Upgrade database backup complete](/images/upgrade/upgrade_database_backup_completed.png)